WeAreNova/mui-data-table/docs/getting-started.md

 }
 ```

-?> If you intent to use [@material-ui/pickers](https://material-ui-pickers.dev/), you will also want to follow the [installation instructions](https://material-ui-pickers.dev/getting-started/installation) for that package, if you have not already done so.
-The @material-ui/pickers library is used in the filtering of MUI Data Table for date filtering.
+?> If you decide to use [@material-ui/pickers](https://material-ui-pickers.dev/), you will also want to follow the [installation instructions](https://material-ui-pickers.dev/getting-started/installation) for that package, if you have not already done so.
+The @material-ui/pickers library is used in the filtering of MUI Data Table for filtering by date.

 ## Usage